ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 #### Create a VPN connection

-`ibmcloud pi vpn-connection-create VPN_CONNECTION_NAME --mode Policy|Route --peer-gateway-address PEER_GATEWAY  --peer-subnet-cidrs "CIDR1 [CIDRn]" --connection-state=True|False --ike-policy-id IKE_POLICY_ID --ipsec-policy-id IPSEC_POLICY_ID --local-subnet-ids "ID1 [IDn]" [--json]`
+`ibmcloud pi vpn-connection-create VPN_CONNECTION_NAME --mode (policy|route) --peer-gateway-address PEER_GATEWAY  --peer-subnet-cidrs "CIDR1 [CIDRn]" --connection-state=(True|False) --ike-policy-id IKE_POLICY_ID --ipsec-policy-id IPSEC_POLICY_ID --network-ids "ID1 [IDn]" [--json]`

-- `VPN_CONNECTION_NAME`: The name of the VPN connection
+- `VPN_CONNECTION_NAME`: A unique name of the VPN connection.

 **Options**

-- `--mode value`: Policy-base or route-based mode to be used by the connection and cannot be updated later
+- `--mode value`: Policy-based or route-based mode to be used by the connection and cannot be updated later
 - `--peer-gateway-address value`: IP address of the peer gateway attached to this VPN connection
 - `--peer-subnet-cidrs value`: Space separated list of peer subnet CIDRs
-- `--connection-state`: Desired connection state for the VPN connection on creation
+- `--connection-state`: Desired connection state for the VPN connection on creation.
+The default is False.
 - `--ike-policy-id value`: Unique ID of IKE policy selected for this VPN connection
 - `--ipsec-policy-id value`: Unique ID of IPSec policy selected for this VPN connection
-- `--local-subnet-ids value`: Space separated list of local subnet IDs attached to this VPN connection
+- `--network-ids value`: Space separated list of network IDs attached to this VPN connection
 - `--json`: Format output in JSON

 ---